If you're going to make Pumpkin Donuts, you may as well go all out with these ones filled with pumpkin custard and topped with maple bacon frosting!

 Then I drizzled a fair amount of maple frosting over them and crumbled some bacon on top.

 Who knows when/if I'll ever get to Portland's Voodoo doughnuts.
 But I guess it's not so important now.
-After all, the only thing that could make a bacon maple doughnut better is adding in a big pumpkin kick.
+After all, the only thing that could make a bacon maple donut better is adding in a big pumpkin kick.

-I thoroughly enjoyed every aspect of this doughnut and really think you could do so much with each of the separate elements (i.e. using the pumpkin custard in other desserts, putting the maple bacon frosting on everything, etc.).
+I thoroughly enjoyed every aspect of this donut and really think you could do so much with each of the separate elements (i.e. using the pumpkin custard in other desserts, putting the maple bacon frosting on everything, etc.).

 I loved that the doughnuts had a little pumpkin pie spice in them, but not enough to really overwhelm.